londek/reactea/README.md

 ### router.Props

-router.Props is a map of route initializers keyed by routes serialized to strings following format `r1/r2/r3...etc`
+router.Props is a map of route initializers keyed by routes

 What is `RouteInitializer`?